nspcc-dev/neofs-http-gw/README.md

 Before uploading or downloading a file make sure you have a prepared container.
 You can create it with instructions below.

-Also in case of downloading you need to have a file inside a container.
+Also ,in case of downloading, you need to have a file inside a container.

 #### Create a container

 You can create a container via [neofs-cli](https://github.com/nspcc-dev/neofs-node/releases):
 ```
 $ neofs-cli -r $NEOFS_NODE -k $KEY container create --policy $POLICY --basic-acl $ACL
 ```
-where `$KEY` can be a path to private key file (as raw bytes), a hex string or (unencrypted) WIF string,
+where `$KEY` can be a path to a private key file (as raw bytes), a hex string or a (unencrypted) WIF string,
 `$ACL` -- hex encoded basic ACL value or keywords 'private, 'public-read', 'public-read-write' and
 `$POLICY` -- QL-encoded or JSON-encoded placement policy or path to file with it